mistersingh179/sidekik/notes/step8.md

-# step 8 mission: make on boarding of users easier.
+# step 8 mission: make onboarding of users easier.

 ## features
 - support truffle ✅
   - parse the address from json file ✅
   - extract correct network name(develop) and id(5777) from chain ✅
-  - support forking & impersonating
 - support foundry ✅
   - accept its abi file in the out directory ✅
     - it has no contractName, so need substitue.  ✅
     - the abi itself is good. ✅
   - accept its contract address file ✅
     - it has deployedTo in the key ✅
-- transfer & transferFrom, should be together
-- convert boolean to dropdown with false selected
-- faster way to enter data
-  - save string outputs
-  - make string inputs a dropdown
-  - save number outputs
-  - make number inputs a dropdown
-  - save number & string outputs & inputs
-  - make number & string input a dropdown
-  - have this dropdown use saved data
-  - sizing broke
-  - store values based on what function type it is
-  - refactor addresses to also use same pattern as strings & numbers
-  - make dropdown or input box a setting item
-    - allow user to pick their settings
+  - support impersonating ✅

 ## performance improvements
 - read files in a worker thread